rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/manage-cluster-templates.md

 :::note Prerequisites:

-- You will need permission to install Helm charts on the `local` Kubernetes cluster that Rancher is installed on.
+- You will need permission to install Helm charts on the `local` Rancher cluster.
-- In order for the chart to appear in the form for creating new clusters, the chart must have the annotation `catalog.cattle.io/type: cluster-template`.
+- To make the chart viewable in the cluster creation form, both the chart and the index.yaml file must have the annotation, `catalog.cattle.io/type: cluster-template`.

 :::